sensein/brainkb-design-document/README.md

 - **Extraction/Integration/Refinement:** BrainKB will provide features to extract knowledge from diverse sources, such as raw text and scientific publications, and integrate it with the knowledge represented via KGs.
 Additionally, BrainKB will also provides features to refine the extracted knowledge, e.g., through humans in the loop.

 - **Cards:** The BrainKB web application allows easy visualization of the knowledge of interest to scientists/researchers stored in KGs and their corresponding interconnected knowledge.
-The figure below (Figure 4) shows a snippet of the entity card from the BrainKB web application, which can be accessed at [http://beta.brainkb.org](http://beta.brainkb.org).
+Figure 4 shows a snippet of the entity card from the BrainKB web application, which can be accessed at [http://beta.brainkb.org](http://beta.brainkb.org).

 	![Entity card](entity-card.png)
 	_Figure 4: Snippet of Entity card from BrainKB web application_